Bur Oak Secondary School: Academics

 Bur Oak Secondary School is noted for its strong academic performance.
-According to the 2015 ranking of Ontario secondary schools, Bur Oak ranks 10th out of 676 schools in the province.
+According to the 2024 ranking of Ontario secondary schools, Bur Oak ranks 11th out of 746 high schools in the province.
+Bur Oak Secondary School ranks 2nd academically in Markham.

+Bur Oak Secondary School's academic excellence is also reflected in their "[The University of] Waterloo Adjustment Factor" rating, valued at a -9.8 in 2023 and -11.3 in 2024.

 The school offers a unique four-year core French program with intensive focus is placed on global French culture, music and history, in addition to grammar and structure.

 The school also offers a Specialist High Skills Major (SHSM) program.
-As of the 2015-2016 school year, the program is offered in five specializations:
+As of the 2025–2026 school year, the program is offered in five specializations: